 - 1. The student should be placed on indefinite suspension and the parent/guardian and student are notified that withdrawal for cause is being considered. - 2.
 The principal should consult with staff members, students, or others to obtain information about the student's behavior leading to consideration of withdrawal for cause. - 3.
-The principal should also consult with the appropriate member of the Catholic Education Center staff to review the situation before a decision is made. - 4.
+The principal should also consult with their Region Director from the Office of Catholic Education and Formation to review the situation before a decision is made. - 4.
 The principal should recommend to the pastor of the parish that withdrawal for cause is the appropriate action given the student's behavior, and in the best interest of the school community. - 5.
 A conference should be held with parents/guardians of the student, and the student if deemed appropriate, for the purpose of discussing the behavior which led to the recommendation of withdrawal for cause. - 6.
 Following the conference, a decision should be reached by the pastor and communicated to the parents in writing.
-The Catholic Education Center should be informed of the decision. - 7.
+The Office of Catholic Education and Formation should be informed of the decision. - 7.
 "Withdrawal for cause" should be recorded on the student's cumulative record, along with the date of the action.
 No other comment or information about the action should be included in the student's cumulative record.